helloscoopa/run-cache/README.md

 # RunCache

 RunCache is a dependency nil, light-weight in-memory caching library for JavaScript and TypeScript that allows you to cache `string` values with optional time-to-live (TTL) settings.
-It also supports caching values generated from asynchronous functions and provides methods for refetching and managing cached data.
+It also supports caching values generated from asynchronous functions and provides methods to refetch them on demand.

 ## Features